 On November 3, 2006, the Company entered into a definitive Asset Purchase Agreement for indibulin and a License Agreement to proprietary nanosuspension technology with affiliates of Baxter Healthcare S.A.
 The purchase included the entire indibulin intellectual property portfolio as well as existing drug substance and capsule inventories.
-The terms of the Asset Purchase Agreement included an upfront cash payment of approximately \$1.1 million and an additional \$100 thousand payment for existing inventory, both of which were expensed in 2006.
-The Company expensed a \$625 thousand milestone payment upon the successful U.S. IND application for indibulin in 2007.
-No milestones under the license agreement were reached or expensed during the years ended December 31, 2011 or 2010.
-During each of the years ended December 31, 2013 and 2012, milestones of \$250 thousand were reached and expensed.
-No milestones have been met during the nine months ended September 30, 2014.
-In connection with the Company's decision to focus on its synthetic biology programs, the Company will no longer pursue development of indibulin.
+The terms of the Asset Purchase Agreement included an upfront cash payment and an additional payment for existing inventory.
+During each of the years ended December 31, 2014, 2013, and 2012, the installment payments of \$250 thousand were met and expensed.